OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-python-tutorial.md

     # nodes, see:
     # https://azure.microsoft.com/documentation/articles/batch-linux-nodes/

-    # Specify hello commands for hello pool's start task. hello start task is run
+    # Specify the commands for the pool's start task.
+The start task is run
-    # on each node as it joins hello pool, and when it's rebooted or re-imaged.
+    # on each node as it joins the pool, and when it's rebooted or re-imaged.
-    # We use hello start task tooprep hello node for running our task script.
+    # We use the start task to prep the node for running our task script.
     task_commands = [
-        # Copy hello python_tutorial_task.py script toohello "shared" directory
+        # Copy the python_tutorial_task.py script to the "shared" directory
-        # that all tasks that run on hello node have access to.
+        # that all tasks that run on the node have access to.
         'cp -r $AZ_BATCH_TASK_WORKING_DIR/* $AZ_BATCH_NODE_SHARED_DIR',
-        # Install pip and hello dependencies for cryptography
+        # Install pip and the dependencies for cryptography
         'apt-get update',
         'apt-get -y install python-pip',
         'apt-get -y install build-essential libssl-dev libffi-dev python-dev',
-        # Install hello azure-storage module so that hello task script can access
+        # Install the azure-storage module so that the task script can access
         # Azure Blob storage
         'pip install azure-storage']

-    # Get hello node agent SKU and image reference for hello virtual machine
+    # Get the node agent SKU and image reference for the virtual machine
     # configuration.
-    # For more information about hello virtual machine configuration, see:
+    # For more information about the virtual machine configuration, see:
     # https://azure.microsoft.com/documentation/articles/batch-linux-nodes/
     sku_to_use, image_ref_to_use = \
         common.helpers.select_latest_verified_vm_image_with_node_agent_sku(